The South Florida Theatre League Announces the 2021 Remy Award Recipients

 Martos was chosen for her long term work with Main Street Players Summer Children’s Programing.
 In his nomination, Dennis Lyzniak wrote “Ms. Martos has done a remarkable job teaching our children the various elements of theatre, from hanging lights and costume design to writing their own plays, and finally finding enough confidence in themselves to step on stage and perform in front of their families.”

-Outstanding Contribution to Community Theatre — Dana L. Frederbaugh, Actors Community Theatre of Davie
+Outstanding Contribution to Community Theatre — Dana L. Fredebaugh, Actors Community Theatre of Davie

-Dana L. Frederbaugh was chosen for her service as President and longtime volunteer to Actors Community Theatre of Davie and her collaboration with the community center.
+Dana L. Fredebaugh was chosen for her service as President and longtime volunteer to Actors Community Theatre of Davie and her collaboration with the community center.